froscon/SaBoT/INSTALL.md

 use "./manage.py runserver"

 Before you start
+- run "sudo pip install -r requirements.txt"
+- create the following config files:
+	- sabot/settings.py
+	- sabot/conferenceSettings.py
-- create the config files sabot/settings.py sabot/conferenceSettings.py sabot/localSettings.py (and sabot/prodSettings.py if you want to distinguish a development and a production version) from their example files (prodSettings.py needs the same parameters)
+	- sabot/localSettings.py (and sabot/prodSettings.py if you want to distinguish a development and a production version) from their example files (prodSettings.py needs the same parameters)
 - run "./manage.py migrate" to setup your database
 - run "./manage.py createsuperuser" to create your admin account